mapr-demos/mapr-music/doc/tutorials/005-discovering-mapr-db-shell-and-drill.md

 maprdb mapr:> find /apps/users --limit 2
 ```

+The first command sets the shell print JSON document in a pretty format.

+The second command returns documents of the `/apps/users` table, limited to the 2 first documents.

 To get a list of supported dbshell commands, run `help` at the shell prompt:
 ```